Away (company)

-Away is an American luggage and travel accessories brand founded by Jen Rubio and Steph Korey in 2015 and based in New York City.
-Having raised $216 million in financing, Away is one of the highest funded woman-backed startups.
+Away is an American luggage and travel accessories brand founded by Jen Rubio and Steph Korey in 2015 and based in Lower Manhattan, New York.
+Away raised $216 million in financing and is one of the highest funded woman-backed startups.

 The company primarily sells products online, but also has brick and mortar locations.
 Away is a direct-to-consumer retailer, so the company bypasses third-party wholesalers or distributors.
-Its products are available for purchase in the US, Canada and the UK.
+Its products are available for purchase in the U.S., Canada and the U.K.